 If you’re looking for a bright dreadnought style acoustic 12 string with a high-quality solid top, and quality electronics, this could very well be the one for you.
 This is one of the best looking guitars in the category and even comes with a high-quality gig bag.

 It was made with a beautiful solid Sitka spruce top paired with layered walnut back and sides.
-Of course, the Sitka spruce provideed a bright, shimmering top end, and the walnut delivered strong presence in the mid range.
+Of course, the Sitka spruce provided a bright, shimmering top end and the walnut delivered strong presence in the midrange.

 The fretwork was also exceptional on this model.
-The edges were perfectly finished and the Crowns were not only not only level, But also nicely polished leading to a very smooth playing experience.
+The edges were perfectly finished and the Crowns were not only level, but nicely polished, leading to a very smooth playing experience.

-We were impressed with the overall tonal profile of this guitar; it was everything we expected from this brand.
-It had incredible articulation and brightness while still retaining tons of deep bottom end response.
+We were impressed with the overall tonal profile of this guitar, which was everything we’ve come to expect from this brand.
+It had incredible articulation and brightness, while still retaining tons of deep, bottom-end response.

-Another strong point of this guitar was the Expression System 2 electronics setup.
-Instead of a traditional under saddle piezo transducer, the Expression System 2 had a Taylor exclusive pickup placed right behind the saddle.
-This special pick up makes use of three piezo electric sensors that provide a much more natural sounding response, giving it true organic acoustic tone when amplified.
+Another strong point was the Expression System 2 electronics setup.
+Instead of a traditional under-saddle piezo transducer, the Expression System 2 had a Taylor-exclusive pickup placed right behind the saddle.
+This special pickup makes use of three piezoelectric sensors that provide a much more natural-sounding response, giving it a true organic acoustic tone when amplified.

-As for hardware, it was equipped with Taylor’s sealed gear tuners which we have always been big fans of.
-They turn easily with just the right amount of resistance ensuring easy fine-tuning and impeccable stability.
-It came with elixir strings right from the factory, and the out of the box setup was easily the best of any guitar in the roundup, with a perfect low-medium action.
+As for hardware, it was equipped with Taylor’s sealed-gear tuners, which we’ve always been big fans of.
+They turn easily with just the right amount of resistance, ensuring easy fine-tuning and impeccable stability.
+It came with elixir strings right from the factory and the out-of-the-box setup was easily the best of any guitar in the roundup, with a perfect low-medium action.

-Verdict: the Taylor 150E 12 String is an absolute gem of a guitar.
-It’s lightweight, and comfortable to hold and play, especially for those who are used to electric guitars.
-It offered exceptional reliability, great tone, and is perfect for anybody from beginners with a higher budget right through to working musicians.
+Verdict: The Taylor 150E 12-String is an absolute gem of a guitar.
+It’s light weight and comfortable to hold and play, especially for those used to electric guitars.
+It offered exceptional reliability, great tone, and is perfect for anyone from beginners with a higher budget right through to working musicians.